 * I am talking about implications and theological consistency whether one is aware of it or not.
 As I said, there may be some who hold to this ignorantly and may not realize how their view fits together.
 But to act as a teacher is to place oneself in a dangerous position.
 Ignorance is no excuse, especially in dealing with atonement.

-** What makes this topic so difficult is that conditionalists “affirm” God’s wrath in one breath, but subtly change their application.
-They would say they agree with wrath being a necessary component, but it is clear that they understand these things differently or else why would they make such a clamor about it?
+** What makes this topic so difficult is that conditionalists seemingly “affirm” God’s wrath in one breath, but subtly change their application.
+They sometimes say they agree with wrath being a necessary component, but it is clear that they understand these things differently or else why would they make such a clamor about it?
 Don’t be fooled.